Instream Flows Policy

 The draft policy proposes that the State Water Board conduct monitoring to evaluate how effective the policy is in maintaining instream flows that are protective of anadromous salmonids and their habitat, and whether the policy criteria may need to be modified.
 Monitoring may consist of monitoring stream hydrology, geomorphology, and anadromous salmonid habitat conditions in selected representative streams in the policy area.
 Unfortunately, the State Water Board currently does not have the funding to implement this monitoring program.

-Division of Water Rights staff via email or via telephone at (916) 341-5342.
+Specific questions may be directed to Division of Water Rights staff via email or via telephone at (916) 341-5342.